Muraena

-Muraena is a genus of twelve species of large eels in the family Muraenidae.
+Muraena is a genus of nine valid species of large eels in the family Muraenidae.

 This genus is common in the Mediterranean, and is abundantly represented in tropical and subtropical seas, especially in rocky parts or on coral reefs.
 In the majority, a long fin runs from the head along the back, round the tail to the vent, but all are destitute of pectoral and ventral fins.
 The skin is scaleless and smooth, in many species ornamented with varied and bright colours.